Gas Storage Valuation in Incomplete Markets

 Category 2: Stochastic Programming

-Citation: Löhndorf N, Wozabal D (2019) Gas storage valuation in incomplete markets, working paper.
+Citation: Löhndorf N, Wozabal D (2019) Gas storage valuation in incomplete markets, forthcoming in European Journal of Operational Research.

 Entry Submitted: 02/15/2017